-Casper Bootable Backup Casper Restore-Point Backup Contains a complete backup of your Windows system disk?
-Yes Yes Can be used to boot and run computer if necessary?
+Casper Bootable Backup Casper Restore-Point Backup Contains a complete backup of the server's system disk device?
+Yes Yes Can be used to boot and run the server if necessary?
 Yes No Can be used to recover just one or more files?
 Yes Yes Provides multiple restore points?
 No Yes Type of storage device required Dedicated internal or external hard disk device Internal or external storage device Other data can be stored on the backup storage device No. Backup completely replaces existing content of storage device.
 Yes.
 Backups can coexist with other new and existing files and folders on storage device.
-Size of storage device required Large enough to accommodate all of the data currently on Windows system disk Free space equal to three times the amount of used space on current Windows system disk
+Size of storage device required Large enough to accommodate all of the data currently on server's system disk device Free space equal to three times the amount of used space on server's current system disk device

-Note: For a hard disk attached as an external USB device, booting from the backup hard disk may require the selection of additional BIOS options to completely enable booting.
+Note: For a hard disk attached as an external USB device, booting from the backup hard disk may require the selection of additional BIOS or EFI Firmware options to completely enable booting.
 By default, some BIOS implementations disable USB boot support, or have it configured for floppy or ZIP drive emulation rather than hard disk drive (HDD) emulation.
-If the computer's BIOS does not support booting from external USB hard disk type devices, a bootable backup hard disk must be removed from its external enclosure and installed as a replacement for the internal hard disk in order to boot from it.
-Alternatively, a restore may be performed by using the Casper Secure Startup Disk to copy the external backup hard disk to the computer's internal hard disk.
+If the computer's BIOS or EFI Firmware does not support booting from external USB hard disk type devices, a bootable backup hard disk must be removed from its external enclosure and installed as a replacement for the internal system disk device in order to boot from it.
+Alternatively, a restore may be performed by using the Casper Startup Disk to copy the external backup hard disk to the computer's internal system disk device.